SAP Analytics Cloud – Replicating BW Analysis Authorizations into Dimension Read/Write Property

 To be able to get the user id that is assigned to the role, and the value that is assigned to a certain object within the analysis authorization we need to go through 3 tables:

 From the “AGR_HIER” table we will be getting the linkage between the user ids and role names (AGR_NAME) from the “AGR_1251” table, we will be getting the linkage between the role names and the analysis authorization object name, from “RSECVAL_STRING” we will be getting the values maintained for a certain infoobject for a specific authorization object.

 The letters beside the table names represent their aliases that are used in the code that will be explained below, joins between the 3 tables are maintained as in the diagram, green fields represent the unprocessed expected final outputs, the other fields are not everything in scope, but the most important fields that we have.

-Using dynamic SQL, I will be dynamically selecting the R table of a given infoobject, through the concatenation of schema “SCM”, name space “NMSPC”, R, infoobject Name “IOBJNM”.
-Ex: for the infoobject “ZE_PLANT”, the calculation view will be fetching the values from the “/BIC/RZE_PLANT” table.
-The main reason for choosing the R table in particular is because it only includes the member ids and the SIDs, no need for unnecessary attribute columns calls.
+Using dynamic SQL, I will be dynamically selecting the P table of a given infoobject, through the concatenation of schema “SCM”, name space “NMSPC”, P, infoobject Name “IOBJNM”.
+Ex: for the infoobject “ZE_PLANT”, the calculation view will be fetching the values from the “/BIC/PZE_PLANT” table.
+The main reason for choosing the P table in particular is that it is common and exists for all BW versions.

 Step by Step Guide

 Login to the HANA database, in a new or an existing package, right click, select New>Calculation View, specify a name then make sure you set the type to “SQL Script”